 - Place the tofu in a single layer for cooking with enough space in between for the hot air to pass freely.
 This ensures even browning.

-- Storage: Refrigerate any leftover cooked tofu for up to 4 days.
+- Storage: Refrigerate any leftover cooked tofu in an airtight container for up to 4 days.

 Nutrition